 GP registrars who want to attend a camp need to discuss attendance and related travel time with their training posts as soon as possible.

-Dr Emma Smith
+Dr Phoenix Smith

 “I cannot recommend this camp enough.
 It gave me a unique insight into modern & traditional Indigenous life and is invaluable for anyone planning to work in the NT.”